 ECTS credits: 8 for the whole course, 5 for a shorter version

-Lectures and computer exercises will be given on Tuesdays and Wednesdays.
+Lectures and computer exercises will be given online on Tuesdays and Wednesdays, starting from October 6 to December 2 (weeks 41-49).

-Aim of course: This course aims at giving doctoral students from different disciplines sufficient understanding to solve basic computerized image analysis problems.
-The course will also offer an introduction to a number of freely available software tools (CellProfiler, ImageJ and ilastik), preparing the students to start using computerized image analysis in their own research.
+This course aims at giving doctoral students and researchers from different disciplines sufficient understanding to solve basic computerized image analysis problems.
+The course will also offer an introduction to a number of freely available software tools (CellProfiler, ImageJ and ilastik), preparing the participants to start using computerized image analysis in their own research.

 Contents, study format and form of examination: